OpenLineage/OpenLineage/client/python/README.md

 #### Kafka

+For KafkaTransport, `confluent-kafka` needs to be installed.
+You can also install `pip install openlineage-python[kafka]`

 * `config` - required string parameter.
 A dictionary that contains a Kafka producer config as in [Kafka producer config](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#kafka-client-configuration).
 * `topic` - required string parameter.
 The topic on what events will be sent.
 * `flush` - optional boolean parameter.
 If set to True, Kafka will flush after each event.
 By default true.